blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 ## Up next

-This is part one of HTML for People.
-In part two, we’ll add more content to our website and learn about a handful of HTML tags.
+In the next chapter, we’ll add more content to our website and learn about a handful of HTML tags.

 [Add content to your website](/add-content-to-your-website)